 We watched him for what simultaneously felt like forever and nowhere close to long enough before he retreated into the deeper forest away from the river.
 True confession: that six-year-old girl inside me is 100 percent a wildlife crier.

 All in all, we saw nine wild orangutans on our Borneo nature adventure, but nothing could top that first moment, bobbing around in the river, too excited to breathe or blink, and suddenly being six years old again.

-This guest post was written by Natural Habitat Adventure Specialist Lauren Deeley.
+This guest post was written by Natural Hab Adventure Specialist Lauren Deeley.